ruuda/hoff/doc/installing.md

 Finally, we need a GitHub account that will be used for fetching and pushing.
 I recommend creating a separate account for this purpose.
-On GitHub, add the public key.
+On GitHub, add the public key to the new account.
 (Paste the output of `sudo cat /home/git/.ssh/id_ed25519.pub` into the key field under “SSH and GPG keys”.)

 ## Adding a repository

-Hoff keeps a checkout the repository it manages.
+Hoff keeps a checkout of the repository it manages.
 (TODO: multiple repositories.)
+Currently it does not handle the initial clone automatically.
-Currently it does not create the initial checkout automatically.
 (TODO: automate.)
 Create a directory to keep these checkouts:

     $ sudo --user git mkdir /home/git/checkouts